-2.8.4 Server Cards
+3.8.4 Server Cards

-The integrated access system offers various types of server cards, including ADPCM (8871), FRS (881160), MCC (8813) and IDSN-PRI (8840).
+The Integrated Access System offers various types of server cards, including ADPCM (8871), FRS (881160 and 881163), MCC (8813), ATM (8820), IDSN-PRI (8840), PRI-BRI (881162), IMUX (8880) and IPR (881161, 8830 and 8831).
 Each system can have up to three server cards, which fit in slots P1, P2, and P3 of the chassis.
 Refer to the Server Card Reference Guide for more information on these and other server cards available with this system.

 When installing server cards into your system, note that some are labeled "ACS" on their faceplate ejectors, regardless of the type of service they provide.
 This label identifies the actual card itself, which is physically the same for some server applications.
-However, an ACS card can be individually software-configured as a frame relay server (FRS) or management channel concentrator (MCC) server.
-Therefore, the specific server type for each card (FRS, MCC and ISDN-PRI) appears only in the user interface screens, which are described in the Server Cards Reference Guide.
+However, an ACS card can be individually software-configured as a frame relay server (FRS), management channel concentrator (MCC), asynchronous transfer mode (ATM) server, or PRI-BRI server.
+Therefore, the specific server type for each card (FRS, MCC, ATM, ISDN-PRI, PRI-BRI, IMUX, IPR, etc.) appears only in the user interface screens, which are described in the Server Cards Reference Guide.

-2.8.5 User Cards
+3.8.5 User Cards